diogok/lilruby/README.md

 To simply access the machine created use "vagrant ssh".
 This source directory is shared between both at the vms /vagrant.

+You can also create a deployable war with

+    $ vagrant ssh -c 'cd /vagrant && warble executable war'

+You can deploy the war to a java container(like tomcat), or you can run the war with:

+    $ java -jar lilruby.war

 Rackup(your app) you be available at [port 9494](http://localhost:9494) and couchdb at [port 5999](http://localhost:5999).